php-fig/fig-standards/proposed/clock-meta.md

 There are currently a few libraries that provide this functionality, however there is no interopability between these different libraries, as they ship with their own clock interfaces.
-Symfony provides a package callsed `symfony/phpunit-bridge` that has a `Symfony\Bridge\PhpUnit\ClockMock` class, which allows mocking PHP's built-in time & date functions, however this does not solve mocking calls to `new \DateTimeImmutable()`.
+Symfony provides a package called `symfony/phpunit-bridge` that has a `Symfony\Bridge\PhpUnit\ClockMock` class, which allows mocking PHP's built-in time & date functions, however this does not solve mocking calls to `new \DateTimeImmutable()`.
 It does not fully mock time when called from other libraries that rely on the system time.